GameHackFan/dinore/README.md

 WHAT'S NEXT: There isn't much left to do for this hack, maybe adjust some of the changes made.
 Forcing the sprites to use different palletes by changing their pallete values inside the ROM instead of remapping them when the game is running is one of the few major things left to improve.

+EDIT: Actually, the change target code is just not good enough, again, OMG.
+A version 1.2 is needed to tacklet that, so I also have some ideas about Mack (Tryceratops) and Tyrog, maybe I can turn these ideas into features for the new update.